 If you choose not to eliminate one or more of the foods listed below – and this is what’s causing the problem – you won’t experience any improvements in your condition.
 In this scenario, the whole diet would turn out to be a waste of time.

 That’s why we recommend the ‘extreme’ route of eliminating all food groups that can cause intolerance problems.

-The table below outlines the dos and don’ts of an ‘extreme’ Elimination Diet:
+The dos and don’ts of an ‘extreme’ The Elimination Diet